MSSputnik/s3scripts/local/README.md

 # s3scripts using local file system commands
-Simple scripts to interact with a S3 bucket.
+Simple scripts to interact with a local directory.

+Unfortunately the settings scripts are not yet created for the Azure Cli.

 ## Reqirements
 This scripts use local file system commands like `ls` and `cp`.